PavanRangani/docs/docs/prd/philanthropy/payment.md

   - Notes
     - Notes of the payment.
     - If Notes is not available then show `-`.

 - Primary sorting in Descending order of Scheduled Date and Secondary sorting in Ascending order of Organization and third sorting on Ascending order of Project name.

+- Whole row won't be clickable.
+On click of the `Organization Name`, it takes to the Organization page.

+  - Shows hover effect on row with normal cursor.
+Only show the hand cursor on the `Organization name` column.

 - On hover shows vertmore action menu at right side on the row.
-  - Vertmore actions: Edit Payment, Make Payment, Delete
+  - Vertmore actions: View Payment, Edit Payment, Make Payment, Delete
+    - `Make Payment` action available for payment with status `Pending` or `Overdue`.
-  - Make Payment action won't be available for payment with status `Paid`
+    - `Edit Payment` action  available for payment with status `Paid`
+    - On Click on `View Payment` action,  shows details of that payments in view dialog.  //TODO
   - For Multi year Grant Delete action will be disabled.
 See this [Delete Payment](./payment#delete-payment)
-- On click of any record shows details of that payments in [view dialog](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSceJPu1qqxKZWjK68Of5Lusg)